If you back founders early, let's talk.

 Open a conversation.

 Tell us about you.
-We're not running a process — we're listening.
-If there's a fit, we'll move fast.
-If there isn't, we'll tell you straight.
+We are not running a process — we are listening.
+If there is a fit, we move fast.
+If there isn't, we tell you straight.